 Transferring your award from the Department of Work and Pensions to Social Security Scotland

-Social Security Scotland is taking control of some benefits that used to be handled by the Department for Work and Pensions.
-These include Personal Independence Payment (PIP), Disability Living Allowance (DLA) for children, and Disability Living Allowance (DLA).
+Social Security Scotland is taking control of some benefits that used to be handled by the Department for Work and Pensions (DWP).
+These include:

 The transfer process is designed to be as simple and convenient as possible.
 Social Security Scotland will write to you to let you know the process is underway, and when it has finished.